Diving Certification Courses and General Diving Questions

 Our trips are for both non-experienced and experienced divers.
 Not certified?
 No worries, we can certify you as a PADI Open Water diver in 3 days.
 Many of our guests come to ReefCI to learn to dive.
 It is a wonderful place to learn with calm clear waters and little current.
 We swap the usual chlorine filled swimming pool for the Caribbean Sea and the classroom for a hammock under a palm tree!
 Your PADI Open Water Certification is recognized worldwide and allows you to dive anywhere in the world.

 We have many dive courses available to help you develop your scuba skills while on the island volunteering with us.
+Below is the price our program charges for each PADI certification course and how long it will take you to complete the certification course on the island.

 You can sign up for your PADI course at checkout.